rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 ## 4. Egress / Outbound modes in OpenShift cluster in Azure

-Before to start to deploy our OpenShift private cluster in Azure, we need to investigate a deep further another important question: the **Outbound Routing**, or how we can from the OCP cluster VMs (and within the OCP cluster SDN) we can reach Internet.
+Before starting to deploy our OpenShift private cluster in Azure, we need to investigate further another important question: the **Outbound Routing**, or how from the OCP cluster VMs (and within the OCP cluster SDN) we can reach the Internet.

 In OpenShift private clusters, we can choose our own outbound routing for a cluster to connect to the internet.
 This allows us to skip the creation of public IP addresses and the public load balancer.